ezzye/dogshit/README.md

 ```bash
 docker compose up frontend e2e
 ```
+The `e2e` service now runs entirely inside the container and no longer mounts the `frontend` directory from the host.

 This starts Cypress in a virtual display so the browser can run in headless mode.
 Use `cypress run --browser chrome --headed` if you prefer a visible